-Disabled Students Programs and Services:
+Disabled Student Programs and Services (DSPS)

 Any student with a documented disability who may need educational accommodations should notify the instructor or the Disabled Student Programs and Services (DSP&S) office as soon as possible.

-The DSP&S office is located in Building 2100, telephone 760-355-6313 if you feel you need to be evaluated for educational accommodations.
+The DSP&S office is located in Building 2100, telephone 760-355-6313.
+Please contact them if you feel you need to be evaluated for educational accommodations.